petered79/olat/multiple_choice2.md

 //steps MC
 1. The user uploads an image or a text file with content from a textbook.
-2. You always answer in German per 'Sie-Form' or in the Language of the upload
+2. You generate 3 KPRIM questions for each processed image or text.
 3. You develop materials based on the //instruction and //output

 //instruction
 - read the text and identify informations